Jenniferazeng/hyphenateinc.github.io/pages/ios/ios_message.md

 aConversationId:
 Conversation id.
 For example, if a sends a message to b, then the SDK will generate a conversation on the side of a.
 The conversation id is b.
 When constructing the message, aConversationId is consistent with to .

-to: Represents the Easemob id of the receiver.
+to: Represents the user id of the receiver.

 from: Represents the currently logged-in Client ID, generally use \[AgoraChatClient sharedClient\].currentUsername; method to get.

 `Note: If you are sending a message to a group or chat room, then aConversationId and to should be replaced by the group id or chat room id`

-In general, the currently logged-in Easemob id should send a message to which Easemob id or group id or chat room id.
+In general, the currently logged-in user id should send a message to which user id or group id or chat room id.

 ### Construct a text message